algebravic/kempner/README.md

 > Second, $`V(\text{prime}_n)`$ is `A031216`.
 > What is $`S_2 = \sum 1/V(\text{prime}_n)`$?
 > Its value is in `A375863`, but only 1 decimal place is known.
 > Could someone calculate $`S_1`$ and $`S_2`$ more accurately?
 > As William Cheswick always says, "If brute force doesn't work, use
 > more brute force".

-Here we discuss both problems: the first problem is satsifactorially solved by a method due to Baillie.
+Here we discuss both problems: the first problem is satisfactorially solved by a method due to Baillie.
 We also discuss generalizations of his method.
 The second problem, involving a sum over primes, is much more delicate.
 It does not yield to the method of Baillie.
 Instead we